Sir Baptist Hicks

 What did Campden House look like?

 Little remains of Campden House and although there are prints showing what it looked like, none of these are contemporary.
-CCHS is currently carrying out research, including a geophysical survey, to try to reconstruct what the house and gardens might have looked like.
-Go to the Projects page to find out more.
+CCHS volunteers have carried out research over the past four years to try to reconstruct what the house and gardens might have looked like and CCHS has now published a book on the research findings.
+Go to the Campden House section to find out more.